The Founder’s Journey:

 The Breaking Point

-By this point, I had sacrificed everything.
-Stability, relationships, my family barely saw me, and even financial security was out of reach.
-Living on savings and credit between orders made it impossible to get ahead, only exacerbated by my reckless spending and expensive trips to dull the pain (in my defense, without those escapes, I would have broken much sooner).
-I gave it all to an institution that regularly discarded me.
+By this point, I had sacrificed everything: stability, relationships, and my family barely saw me.
+Even financial security was out of reach, living on savings and credit between orders made it impossible to get ahead.

-The pressure and frustration that had been building for years finally caught up with me. and I was deep in an existential fog.
+The pressure and frustration that had been building for years finally caught up with me.
+I was deep in an existential fog.

 Except the quota always wins.